ietf-wg-alto/draft-ietf-alto-cdni-request-routing-alto/specification.md

 ### Defining Information Resource Media Type for Property Type cdni-capabilities

-The entity property type "cdni-capabilities" allows to define resource-specific entity properties.
+The entity property type "cdni-capabilities" allows defining resource-specific entity properties.
 When resource-specific entity properties are defined with entity property type "cdni-capabilities", the defining information resource for a "cdni-capabilities" property MUST be a CDNI Advertisement resource provided by